arrow-left

 Examples

-Let's see an example.
-We will create an author table and a book table.
-Both tables have a primary key called id. book also has a foreign key composed by a field called author_id, which refers to the author primary key.
-The foreign key constraint name is optional, but we'll specify it because we want it to appear in error messages: fk_book_author.
+In this example, we create an author and a book table, both having a primary key called id.
+The book table also has a foreign key composed from a field called author_id, which refers to the author table primary key.
+The foreign key constraint name is optional, but we specify it because we want it to appear in error messages: fk_book_author.

-Now, if we try to insert a book with a non-existing author, we will get an error:
+When trying to insert a book with a non-existing author, we get an error:

-Now, let's delete the second author.
+Now, let's delete the second author from the author table.
 When we created the foreign key, we specified ON DELETE CASCADE.
-This should propagate the deletion, and make the deleted author's books disappear:
+This propagates the deletion to the book table, making the deleted author's books disappear, too:

 We also specified ON UPDATE RESTRICT.
-This should prevent us from modifying an author's id (the column referenced by the foreign key) if a child row exists:
+This prevents modifying an author's id (the column referenced by the foreign key) if a child row exists:

 This page is licensed: CC BY-SA / Gnu FDL

-Trying to drop a table that is referenced by a foreign key produces a 1217 error (SQLSTATE '23000').
+• Trying to drop a table that is referenced by a foreign key produces a ( '23000').

-• A TRUNCATE TABLE against a table containing one or more foreign keys is executed as a DELETE without WHERE, so that the foreign keys are enforced for each row.
+• A statement against a table containing one or more foreign keys is executed as a without a WHERE clause, so that the foreign keys are enforced for each row.

-: The change is allowed and propagates on the child table.
-For example, if a parent row is deleted, the child row is also deleted; if a parent row's ID changes, the child row's ID will also change.
+• CASCADE: The change is allowed and propagates on the child table.
+For example, if a parent row is deleted, the child row is also deleted; if a parent row's ID changes, the child row's ID changes, too.

 • SET NULL: The change is allowed, and the child row's foreign key columns are set to NULL.